KatieCoard/katiecoard.github.io/_posts/2016-04-16-spotlight-on-rethink-rotary.md

 I chatted with Katie Coard, founder of the newest Rotary club in Victoria, <a href="https://www.facebook.com/rotarydowntownvictoria/?fref=ts">RCDV</a>.
 Take a peek at what Rotary is all about!

 <strong>Congratulations Katie!
 RCDV was officially chartered two weeks ago.
 What do you think Rotary is all about?</strong>
 <blockquote>Rotary is all about getting involved in your community, creating friends with like-minded people, and making a difference.
-These are things that everyone wants, no matter if you are rich or poor, married or single, a teacher or a CEO.</blockquote>
+These are things that everyone wants, no matter if you are rich or poor, married or single, a teacher or a CEO.

 <strong>How did you go about chartering a Rotary club?</strong>
 <blockquote>With passion, drive, dedication and time!
 The idea was conceived around Nov 2014.
 A few of us first started meeting in June 2015 and it’s been weekly meeting since then.
 The first step to chartering a club is to submit an application to become a provisional club.
 Once that is approved, you have to find 20 people interested in becoming members of your club.
 I talked with anyone who could remotely be interested in being part of Rotary.
 We actively used our website and social media to promote our club.
 But I believe the most powerful way of spreading the word was via word of mouth.
 It was one of the most challenging and inspiring periods of my life.</blockquote>